Normal People

 Normal People is a 2018 novel by the Irish author Sally Rooney.
 Normal People is Rooney's second novel, published after Conversations with Friends (2017).
 It was first published by Faber & Faber on 30 August 2018.
-The book became a best-seller in the US, selling almost 64,000 copies in hardcover in its first four months of release.
+The book became a bestseller in the United States, selling almost 64,000 copies in hardcover in its first four months of release.
+It was also a bestseller in China, where its coming of age theme was popular with younger readers.
 A critically acclaimed and Emmy nominated television adaptation of the same name aired from April 2020 on BBC Three and Hulu.
 A number of publications ranked it one of the best books of the 2010s.